siduction/sidu-manual/data/en/0704-sys-admin-btrfs-snapper_en.md

 [...]
 ~~~

-We start *Meld* and select the two files with the paths for the file comparison.
+We start *Meld* and select the two files with their paths for the file comparison.
 The differences are immediately visible.

 ![Meld file comparison](./images-en/btrfs/meld-en.png "Compare files with Meld.")